EngiGames/engigames.github.io/_pages/current.md

 ## Car Rules

  1. Only one(1) mousetrap shall be used
- 2. The mousetrap shall be the sole source of propulsion
+ 2. The mousetrap spring shall be the sole source of energy
  3. The car shall not be larger than 12in x 12in in length x width (no limit on height)

 ## Event Rules